jackie4u/curatify/README.md

 - To filter episodes (articles) by date choose the date range from the top header and press "Filter"
 - To Reload all episodes (articles) from all podcasts (feeds) press the button "Refresh all"

-### Podcasts (feeds):
+### Sources:
-- To list all podcasts (feeds) click on "Podcasts" link in the top menu
+- To list all sources click on "Sources" link in the top menu
-- To filter podcasts (feeds) by title enter string into the search textbox and press "Search"
+- To filter sources by title enter string into the search textbox and press "Search"
-- To check the detail of the selected podcast (feed) and list all episodes (articles) in that podcast click on the "Detail" link in the "Podcasts" table
+- To check the detail of the selected source and list all episodes (articles) in that source click on the "Detail" link in the "Sources" table
-- To delete a podcast (feed) click on the "Delete" link in the "Podcasts" table or the "Delete" button on the podcast detail page
+- To delete a source click on the "Delete" link in the "Sources" table or the "Delete" button on the source detail page
-- To Reload articles in selected podcast (feed) press button "Refresh" on the podcast detail page
+- To Reload articles in selected source press button "Refresh" on the source detail page

 #### To add a new RSS feed
-1. **click on "Add new podcast"**
+1. **click on "Add new source"**
-2. enter the "Source URL" of your favourite podcast channel - for example, Coding Blocks at "https://www.codingblocks.net/podcast-feed.xml"
+2. enter the "Source URL" of your favourite media source - for example, Coding Blocks at "https://www.codingblocks.net/podcast-feed.xml"
-3. optionally add your custom "Podcast Note"
+3. optionally add your custom "Source Note"
-3. press the button "Save new podcast feed"
+3. press the button "Save new source"

 ## Roadmap

 - [ ] Implement about page
 - [ ] Improve graphic design
-- [ ] Add checkboxes for deleting multiple podcasts from the podcast list
+- [ ] Add checkboxes for deleting multiple sources from the source list
     - [ ] Add button for checking all checkboxes
 - [ ] Implement error handling
 - [ ] Add sorting to list views and tables
-    - [ ] Add sorting to podcasts
+    - [ ] Add sorting to sources
     - [ ] Add sorting to episodes
 - [ ] Implement IsRead flag

-See the [open issues](https://github.com/jackie4u/dime-pub/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/jackie4u/curatify/issues) for a full list of proposed features (and known issues).

 ## Contributing